espocrm/documentation/docs/development/api.md

     This method is not recommended.

-For regular (non-API) users the EspoCRM front-end uses the [Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
+For regular users, the EspoCRM front-end uses the [Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
 A username and password (or token) are passed through the `Authorization` header encoded with Base64.

 ```
 "Authorization: Basic " + base64Encode(username  + ':' + password)